Pyomo/pyomo/doc/OnlineDocs/explanation/analysis/doe/doe.rst

       - Geometrical meaning
     * - A-optimality
       -   :math:`\text{trace}({\mathbf{M}}^{-1})`
-      - Sum of the dimensions of the confidence ellipse
+      - Dimensions of the enclosing box of the confidence ellipse
     * - Pseudo A-optimality
       -   :math:`\text{trace}({\mathbf{M}})`
       - Dimensions of the enclosing box of the inverse of the confidence ellipse